Jerusalem, the City of God

 For almost two millennia, there has been no Temple in Jerusalem.
 The Jews have attended synagogue services around the world to pray, read Scripture, and perform various ceremonies.
 Yet, deep in their hearts, they have had a longing for the messianic age and another Temple to be build in Jerusalem.
 In context Ezekiel 36 and 37 speak of the day when the Lord will bring the Jewish people back to their Land (36:24; 37:1-12).
 He reassured them that they will turn to the Lord then and He will put His Spirit within them.

+The return of the Israelites to their ancestral homeland will begin with the reinstitution of the Mosaic Law which refers to a covenant between the Israelite tribes and their God.
 The Old Testament sacrifices did not save; rather they looked forward and pointed to the atoning work of the cross.
-The millennial sacrifices will, in the same manner, point back to Christ’s death as an accomplished fact and serve as a reminder of the salvation that all Israel will then know (Romans 11:26-36).
+The millennial sacrifices will, in the same manner, point back to Christ’s death as an accomplished fact and serve as a reminder of the salvation that all Israel will then come to know (Romans 11:26-36).